waldinho/james-waller-digital.com-NEW/README.md

 To do:

 1. Loading spinner
-2. Navigation
-3. Set up routes and React Router.
-4. Decide on colours.
+2. Decide on colours.
-5. Set up JSON file for content.
+3. Set up JSON file for content.
-6. Fonts and typography CSS.
+4. Fonts and typography CSS.
-7. Set up re-usable components
+5. Set up re-usable components.
+6. Add content.